 One system that helped Copper scale his relational approach was something he calls the four-circle meeting.
 Each conversation covers four simple areas:

-1. Connect – start with a genuine interest in the person’s life and family.
+- Connect – Start with a genuine interest in the person’s life and family.

-2. Celebrate – share stories of how their giving and involvement are making a difference in others’ lives.
+- Celebrate – Share stories of how their giving and involvement are making a real difference in other people’s lives.

-3. Educate – explain what the church is doing and why; answer questions about budgets, ministries and vision.
+- Educate – Explain what the church is doing and why.
+Answer questions about budgets, ministries, and vision.

-4. Invite – offer a clear next step, whether it’s joining a serving team, attending a small group, or starting a regular giving rhythm.
+- Invite – Offer a clear next step, whether that is joining a serving team, attending a small group, or starting a regular giving rhythm.

 This structure kept every meeting pastoral rather than transactional.
 “I wasn’t there to get a pledge,” Copper explained.
 “I was there to shepherd people and invite them into something bigger than themselves.”